caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 	- `smallest_size` chooses the file with the smallest size.
 	- `largest_size` chooses the file with the largest size.
 	- `most_recent_modified` chooses the file that was most recently modified.
+- `split_path` will cause the path to be split at the first delimiter in the list that is found in each filepath to try.
+For each split value, the left-hand side of the split including the delimiter itself will be the filepath that is tried.
+For example, `/remote.php/dav/` using a delimiter of `.php` would try the file `/remote.php`.
+Each delimiter must appear at the end of a URI path component in order to be used as a split delimiter.
+This is a niche setting and is mostly used when serving PHP sites.

 An empty `file` matcher will see if the requested file (verbatim from the URI, relative to the [site root](/docs/caddyfile/directives/root)) exists.